allbridge-io/allbridge-core-js-sdk/README.md

 ### Full example

-Swap USDC on ETH chain to USDC on ARB chain using CCTP V2
+Send USDC from ETH chain to ARB chain using CCTP V2

 ```ts
 import {